uksrc/uksrc.github.io/_pages/acknowledgement.md

 sidebar:
   nav: "docs"
 ---
-How to acknowledge UKSRC in a publication.
+Please use the following text to acknowledge UKSRC in publications.
 ## Use of UKSRC Digital Research Infrastucture Facilities ##
 **UKSRC@Cambridge**
 This work was performed using the **XXXXX facility**, part of which is operated by the University of Cambridge Research Computing on behalf of the STFC UK SKA Regional Centre (UKSRC).
 It was funded by IRIS (www.iris.ac.uk) capital funding via STFC capital grants **XXXX-RSAP** ad **DA-CLOUD**.